Puget Sound is a NCAA Division III school that competes in the Northwest Conference.

 The whole campus community, including professors, is supportive of Puget Sound athletics and athletes.
 Professors and coaches work together to make sure varsity athletes are caught up on assignments and class material in the instance that an athlete has to miss a class because of a sporting event.

 Our teams have captured 40 conference championships since joining the NWC in 1999.
-Average 3 conference titles a year and 1 conference title per season (Fall, Winter, Spring).
+On average, our teams win 3 conference titles a year and 1 conference title per season (Fall, Winter, Spring).

 Men’s & Women’s Basketball, Men’s & Women’s Cross Country, Men’s & Women’s Soccer, Men’s & Women’s Swimming, Women’s Lacrosse, and Women’s Volleyball have all made appearances in NCAA Division III National and West Region rankings in the last 5 years.